x-square/data_analytics/24-04-advanced-data-analytics.md

 ![Type I and type II errors](https://github.com/x-square/visual-resources/blob/main/type-error.png?raw=true 'Type I and type II errors')

-- Reject the null hypothesis when it’s actually true (Type I error)
+- Reject the null hypothesis when it's actually true (Type I error)
-- Reject the null hypothesis when it’s actually false (True positive)
+- Reject the null hypothesis when it's actually false (True positive)
-- Fail to reject the null hypothesis when it’s actually true (True negative)
+- Fail to reject the null hypothesis when it's actually true (True negative)
-- Fail to reject the null hypothesis when it’s actually false (Type II error)
+- Fail to reject the null hypothesis when it's actually false (Type II error)

 ### Type I error

 A Type 1 error, also known as a false positive, occurs when you reject a null hypothesis that is actually true.
 In other words, you conclude that your result is statistically significant when in fact it occurred by chance.

 For example, in your clinical trial, if the null hypothesis is true, that means the medicine has no effect.
-If you make a Type I error and reject the null hypothesis, you incorrectly conclude that the medicine relieves cold symptoms when it’s actually ineffective.
+If you make a Type I error and reject the null hypothesis, you incorrectly conclude that the medicine relieves cold symptoms when it's actually ineffective.

 In general, making a Type I error often leads to implementing changes that are unnecessary and ineffective, and which waste valuable time and resources.